 - Branding and packaging

-Understand and predict consumer choices.
-Design, modify, and price products to improve market share and profitability.
+Lighthouse Studio, our Windows-based survey authoring platform, is the premier tool to use to help you understand and predict consumer choices.
+With this software, you can design, modify, and price products to improve market share and profitability.
 CBC is the gold-standard technique.

 Adaptive CBC can be a better approach than standard CBC for studies involving about 5 or more attributes, especially when the product or service involves a high-involvement purchase process.
 The survey tends to be longer than with CBC, but respondents find it more engaging and the results usually have higher precision.